AzyrRuthless/AzyrRuthless/README.md

 # Hi there, I'm AzyrRuthless 👋

-I'm a beginner developer from Indonesia who loves tinkering with code and exploring new programming languages.
+I'm a beginner developer(?) from Indonesia who loves tinkering with code and exploring new programming languages.
 Feel free to check out my journey and share any tips or feedback!

 ---